 Webhooks step 3: Usage

 Your listener should be ready to receive and process the webhook XML notification messages from DocuSign.
-Sample notification messages for envelope creation and envelope completion are available.
+A sample notification message for envelope completion is available.
 The Webhook recipe can also be used to see live webhook messages in action.
 You can run the recipe immediately, for free, on Heroku.
 Or you can run the software on your own machine.

 Configure a webhook subscription that will send update messages to your listener.
 Then trigger an update and see what happens.
 It typically takes about a minute, sometimes more, for your webhook listener to be called after the event occurred.